The page covers:

 (left) Musei Vaticani: "Apoxyomenos" (Scraper), see a bronze "Apoxyomenos" from Ephesus in Vienna; (right-above) Museo Nazionale Romano: Greek inscription on the tombstone of Pomponius, archon (leader) of a synagogue, perhaps in Trastevere (IIIrd century AD); (right-below) Musei Vaticani: tombstone from the Jewish Cemetery outside Porta Portese

-The narrow alley where the synagogue is situated was subsequently called Via dell'Atleta because in 1844 an ancient statue was found there.
-It showed an athlete in the act of using a strigil, a scraper with a curved blade used to remove sweat or oil from the skin.
+The narrow alley where the synagogue is situated was subsequently called Via dell'Atleta because in 1849 an ancient statue and other antiquities were found there.
+The statue portrayed an athlete in the act of using a strigilis, a scraper with a curved blade used to remove sweat or oil from the skin.
 It is a copy from a IVth century BC statue by Lysippos.

 (left) Casa dei Ponziani at the corner between Via dei Salumi and Via dei Vascellari; (centre) S. Andrea dei Vascellari; (right) coat of arms of the Ponziani (above) and a detail of the lintel of the church (below)

 Via dei Salumi (salted meat), Via dei Vascellari (potters) and Piazza dei Mercanti (merchants)

 are names of streets which confirm that this part of Trastevere housed many trades in the past.